Staying Covid Secure in 2021

 - If symptoms are suspected the dancer will be taken to wait in a separate room and parents called to collect the pupil

-- Ballet barres are not in use, and there will be regular cleaning of high touch surfaces and toilets.
+- Ballet barres are generally not in use, and there will be regular cleaning of high touch surfaces and toilets.

 - Regular checks will be kept on government sites for changes to guidelines.

 - Parents should wear masks if dropping the children off at the door.

 We are hoping to continue to classes in the studio but should restrictions be re imposed we will return to online zoom classes, please see below for advice on these.

 When participating in these classes you accept the following terms and conditions.

 *General Disclaimer: before allowing your child to take part in either the live lessons or the pre-recorded lessons that you have considered he following:

 - Your child is suitable dressed with safe footwear